 The S-CASE project is about semi-automatically creating RESTful Web Services through multi-modal requirements using a Model Driven Engineering methodology.
 The world of web services is moving towards REST and S-CASE aims at facilitating developers implement such web services by focusing mainly on requirements engineering.
 The figure below depicts the basic components and basic flow of events/data in S-CASE.

-Through the S-CASE IDE the user imports or creates multi-modal requirements for his/her envisioned application.
+IDE the user imports or creates multi-modal requirements for his/her envisioned application.
 The requirements may be:

 - Textual requirements in the form “The user/system must be able to …”,